 My jaw dropped when they showed me the photos post-shoot.
 I. Can’t.
 Even.
 I had never known that I could look like that.
 I felt and looked so sexy.
 I looked beautiful.
 And I looked really happy.
 I walked out of my shoot that day all smiles, dancing on confidence clouds (and, really, I think I’m still up there.)
 My heart stopped when I saw the first two images the ladies sent over that night.
 Repeat jaw drop.

 I have always been fairly content with my self-image, but I do get antsy time to time about nonsense like my jean size, my broad shoulders, the shape of my nose.
 It’s ridiculous, truly nonsense, and I know that, but sometimes that noise creeps in.
 I think this shoot has obliterated a lot of residual self-doubt that’s been hanging around inside me.
 I want to always remember that I am strong, sexy and incredible.
 Even in the heart of my growing season, with rainy farm days and hands that never scrub clean, I am just as sexy as I feel on the inside.
 And I can do what I do and still feel and be and look this way.
 Always.

 I feel so connected to the Three Boudoir experience and mission now.
 I loved the women I worked with, and the women in 3B I’ve spoken with since.
 They strive to empower, to strengthen, to show women how amazing they can be, and I can’t get behind a stronger mission than that.
 I feel like we are cut from the same cloth, trying to build up other women to conquer the world.
 And I will spend the rest of my days encouraging the women in my life to take the boudoir leap for themselves.
 They deserve it.

-Slip a love note into our locker using the form below.
-We will be in touch!
+Slip a love note into our locker with the form below and we’ll get back to you via email.